United States Coast Guard: Coast Guard Reserve

 The United States Coast Guard Reserve is the reserve military force of the Coast Guard.
 The Coast Guard Reserve was founded on 19 February 1941.
 The Coast Guard has 8700 reservists who normally drill two days a month and an additional 12 days of active duty each year, although many perform additional drill and active duty periods, to include those mobilized to extended active duty.
 Coast Guard reservists possess the same training and qualifications as their active duty counterparts, and as such, can be found augmenting active duty Coast Guard units every day.

 During the Vietnam War and shortly thereafter, the Coast Guard considered abandoning the reserve program, but the force was instead reoriented into force augmentation, where its principal focus was not just reserve operations, but to add to the readiness and mission execution of every-day active duty personnel.

 Since 11 September 2001, reservists have been activated and served on tours of active duty, to include deployments to the Persian Gulf and also as parts of Department of Defense combatant commands such as the U.S. Northern and Central Commands.
 Coast Guard Port Security Units are entirely staffed with reservists, except for five to seven active duty personnel.
 Additionally, most of the staffing the Coast Guard provides to the Navy Expeditionary Combat Command are reservists.

 The Reserve is managed by the Assistant Commandant for Reserve, Rear Admiral James M. Kelly, USCG.

 Women in the Coast Guard

 There have been women in the United States Coast Guard since 1918, and women continue to serve in it today.

-During World War I, in 1918, twin sisters Genevieve and Lucille Baker transferred from the Naval Coastal Defense Reserve and became the first uniformed women to serve in the Coast Guard.